3 Reasons Why Virtual Conferences Are My Favorite Lead Gen Tactic

 Pro tip: Based on experience and attendee surveys, I recommend shorter sessions of 15 minutes to a maximum of 25 minutes.
 Have speakers focus on providing inspiration and ideas to get attendees going instead of covering too many details.
 This approach helps attendees digest content more easily.
 It also piques curiosity and interest so they register for follow-up webinars that dive deeper into the topic.

 Reason #3: Strengthen your status as a thought leader by offering a series of relevant topics.

 Don’t underestimate the reputation that a high-quality virtual conference will give you within the marketplace.
 Who else can bring together speakers and topics of that quality, in a conference that is available everywhere at any time (on-demand)?

 Use that reputation to extend your reach – people who know you are offering valuable content will help promote and distribute your content.
 The same goes for speakers and partners involved in the conference.
 In my experience, these people love to spread the word if they don’t feel abused as a lead machine.

 For example, I recently put on a virtual conference that brought together female marketing leaders from companies including Microsft, Facebook and Pinterest.
 These thought leaders not only brought their authority and expertise, they provided added exposure and reach.

 Pro Tip: Do not only focus on product relevant topics – content marketing is all about the story you tell.
-Becoming a thought leader works best when you leave your comfort zone and hit on a variety of topics, from different perspectives that will resonate with multiple target audiences within your prospect base.
+Becoming a thought leader works best when you leave your comfort zone and expand your presentations to hit on a variety of topics, from different perspectives that will resonate with multiple target audiences within your prospect base.